Yi Wang

 Biography

-Major research interests in Prof. Yi Wang’s lab are in applying and developing data science, machine learning, optimization, physics, and statistical inference techniques for medical imaging acquisition and analysis.
-This includes increasing imaging speed, reducing image artifacts, and generating novel image contrasts/biomarkers using computer vision and signal processing strategies.
-We seek to formulate medical imaging problems for disease diagnosis and therapy delivery as inverse problems from acquired signals to underlying pathogeneses based on biophysics.
-We work closely with clinicians to study neurological diseases such as multiple sclerosis, Parkinson’s disease, Alzheimer’s disease, stroke, cancer in various organs, liver diseases, and heart diseases.
-The inverse problems are often poorly conditioned and involve noisy incomplete data, resulting in reconstructed images with errors or artifacts commonly encountered in computer vision.
-We have developed the Bayesian statistical inference approach to removing image artifacts in MRI using prior knowledge established in biomedicine or acquired from multiple imaging modalities including immunohistochemical staining and optical imaging.
+The primary research interests in Prof. Yi Wang’s lab revolve around applying and developing physics modeling, machine learning, optimization, and other statistical inference techniques for medical imaging acquisition and analysis.
+This encompasses endeavors to increase imaging speed, reduce image artifacts, and generate novel image contrasts/biomarkers using computer vision and signal processing strategies.
+We seek to formulate medical imaging problems for disease diagnosis and therapy delivery as inverse problems, deducing underlying pathogeneses from acquired signals based on biophysics.
+We work closely with clinicians to study neurological diseases such as multiple sclerosis, Parkinson’s disease, Alzheimer’s disease, stroke, as well as cancer in various organs, liver diseases, and heart diseases.
+These inverse problems are often poorly conditioned and involve noisy incomplete data, resulting in reconstructed images with errors or artifacts commonly encountered in computer vision.
+We have developed the Bayesian solutions for these inverse problems, drawing from prior knowledge established in biomedicine or acquired from multiple imaging modalities, including immunohistochemical staining and optical imaging.

-1. Quantitative susceptibility mapping (QSM) to solve the field-to-susceptibility inverse problem using the Bayesian approach.
-Tissue susceptibility reflects molecular electron cloud properties and QSM enables its precise quantitative study.
-QSM has become a very active field of studying tissue magnetism for applications in neurodegeneration, inflammation, oxygen consumption, hemorrhage, liver, osteoporosis, atherosclerosis, and drug delivery.
+- Quantitative susceptibility mapping (QSM), which employs a Bayesian approach to solve the field-to-susceptibility inverse problem.
+Tissue susceptibility reflects molecular electron cloud properties, and QSM enables precise quantitative studies of tissue susceptibility.
+QSM has been actively used to study neurodegeneration, inflammation, oxygen consumption, hemorrhage, liver iron and fibrosis, osteoporosis, atherosclerosis, and drug delivery.
 QSM is increasingly used in clinical practice, particularly in precision targeting for deep brain stimulation, precision monitoring of chronic active hemorrhages and inflammation, precision medication for iron chelation therapy, and precision diagnosis and gadolinium-free imaging for multiple sclerosis.

-2. Quantitative transport mapping (QTM) to solve the inverse problem from imaging to tissue perfusion quantification.
-We develop fast dynamic imaging (4D) to capture tracer (drugs, contrast agents and spin labels) transport in tissue using super resolution, sparsity, and deep learning techniques.
+- Quantitative transport mapping (QTM), which solves the inverse problem from imaging to tissue perfusion quantification.
+We develop fast dynamic imaging (4D) techniques to capture tracer (including drugs, contrast agents and spin labels) transport in tissue using super-resolution, sparsity, and deep learning techniques.
 Perfusion parameters affect imaging through convolution in space time according to transport equation of mass and momentum flux laws.
-We develop QTM to deconvolve 4D time resolved imaging for perfusion quantification.
-QTM enables precise measurement of blood flow in tissue and helps with precise delivery of therapeutic drugs, cryotherapy and tissue ablation.
+We develop QTM to deconvolve 4D time resolved imaging for quantifying perfusion parameters.
+QTM enables precise measurement of blood flow in tissue and aids in the accurate delivery of therapeutic drugs, cryotherapy and tissue ablation.

-3. Lesion segmentation from acquired images to enable automated precise measurements and analyses of disease burden.
-We employ various image segmentation techniques including image feature based approaches and deep neural network based approaches.
+- Lesion segmentation from acquired images, facilitating automated precise measurements and analyses of disease burden.
+We employ various image segmentation techniques including image feature approaches and deep neural network approaches.

 Research Interests